An Introduction to Job Costing Concepts

 Division 120, Lot 14 (sub-job)

-Customers or can be entered and then you can add as many children (or subs) as you wish.
+- Customers can be entered and then you can add as many children (or sub levels) as you wish.
 Children can be ten deep and there is no limit to how many you can set up.
 This means you could enter a home builder as a parent.
 The individual homes would then be entered as children.
 Reports could be generated for the entire builder (all homes) or on just one home.

-4. A very unique feature in Total Office Manager is the Document Manager (version 4.2).
+- A very unique feature in Total Office Manager is the Document Manager.
 This feature allows you to create images, documents, spreadsheets, and other files anywhere on your computer.
 These files can then be dragged onto the job for reference.
 Examples might include sales proposals, change orders, photographs, warranty paperwork, manufactures specs, blueprints, or whatever else you can imagine.

-6. As you purchase equipment, parts, and other materials, make sure that you utilize the Items tab so that it will record the cost to the appropriate item.
+- When entering bills for equipment, parts, and other materials, make sure that you utilize the Items tab (found on a bill, check, credit card charge) so that it will record the cost to the appropriate item.
 In addition, make sure to assign your customer:job information to each line item so that you’ll have the costs associated to the appropriate customer:job for job costing.

 Example Department Setup